JaredTRand/CSC-450--TWITTER-BOT/README.md

 I also made this on a computer with a 1920x1080 resolution monitor, so it's possible that the amount of pixels the mouse moves may be different on your system.
+I also took the screenshots using twitter's dim theme with purple coloring (the one with the octopus).

 For reference, here is how the bot is supposed to work: